palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 * invalid JSON
 * set uniqueness, duplicate map keys

-## Client verification using compliance-server
+## Client verification using verification-server

-To prove client-side compliance, a conjure-generator must generate objects and client interfaces from the master IR file: `compliance-api.conjure.json`.
-These generated clients will be used to make network requests to the compliance-server.
+To prove client-side compliance, a conjure-generator must generate objects and client interfaces from the master IR file: `verification-api.conjure.json`.
+These generated clients will be used to make network requests to the verification-server.

-The compliance-server has a few responsibilities:
+The verification-server has a few responsibilities:

 * it must issue a variety of both valid and invalid responses to exercise the client deserialization code
 * it must make detailed assertions about incoming requests from the generated client